-Sarah's project, entitled "Cryptography--A New Algorithm versus the RSA," was widely praised by both competition judges and professional cryptographers alike for its brilliant applications of number theory and its demonstration of a strong grasp of the fundamentals of cryptography.
+Sarah's project, entitled "Cryptography—A New Algorithm versus the RSA," was widely praised by both competition judges and professional cryptographers alike for its brilliant applications of number theory and its demonstration of a strong grasp of the fundamentals of cryptography.
 In it, Sarah compared the algorithm she developed, called the Cayley–Purser (CP) algorithm, to the RSA public key cryptosystem developed in the 1970s at MIT.
-Her intent was to demonstrate that the CP algorithm was much faster, and just as secure, as the celebrated RSA.
+Her intent was to demonstrate that the CP algorithm was much faster than and just as secure as the celebrated RSA.
 Along the way, however, she also discovered how "wonderfully powerful" Mathematica is.
 It was "great fun learning the Mathematica commands to [encipher and decipher]... just seeing it work was a real kick," she wrote.

 Sarah initially undertook to explore the science of cryptography in the fall of 1997 during her Transition Year, after being introduced to the topic in a class called Mathematical Excursions taught by her father at the Cork Institute of Technology.
 When her science teacher, who was looking for competition participants, described the nature of the fun, excitement and experiences at the nationally known Esat Young Scientist & Technology Exhibition, Sarah "knew it would be worth doing something just for the craic to be had up in Dublin for five days."
 They were currently discussing cryptography in her father's class.
 As she had "heard Dad rave about this mathematical package called Mathematica that he made out to be the cat's pyjamas," Sarah decided that this would be an ideal opportunity to learn what this "wonderful piece of software" could do.
 Besides, she "had some inkling that [she] would really love programming."